Key factors to consider when processing the acquired data from the GPR device.

-Vulnerability = exposure of the reinforcing bars to contamination, inversely proportional to the coating thickness.
+Vulnerability = Exposure of the reinforcing bars to contamination, inversely proportional to the cover thickness.

-Thus, with equal contamination, conductivity decreases when the coating is thick (A) and increases when the coating decreases (C).
-Conversely, for the same coating thickness, conductivity increases for high contamination and decreases for lower contamination.
+Thus, with equal contamination, conductivity decreases when the cover is thick (A) and increases when the cover decreases (C).
+Conversely, for the same cover thickness, conductivity increases for high contamination and decreases for lower contamination.

 Whenever possible, we perform a 3D LiDAR scan of the studied object.
 This allows us to: